naodeng/naodeng.com.cn/content/posts/API-Automation-Testing/Introduction_of_bruno.md

   Folder Name: you can enter the name of the API request set (a folder with the corresponding name will be created under the path you just selected).

-- Click Create button to finish creating the API request set and display it on the interface (the list of newly created API request set will be displayed on the left side).
+- Click Create button to finish creating the API request set and display it on the API (the list of newly created API request set will be displayed on the left side).

 ![create-collection](https://github.com/dengnao-tw/Bruno-API-Test-Starter/raw/main/readme_pictures/create-collection.png)

 #### Open API collection

 - Click on the 'Open Collection' link on the home page to open the folder of the selected API request collection in bruno format.
-- Click open to complete the selection and display it in the interface (the collection list on the left side will display the selected API request collection information).
+- Click open to complete the selection and display it in the API (the collection list on the left side will display the selected API request collection information).

 #### Import API collection

 - Click the 'Import Collection' link on the home page to open the popup window for importing API collections (Bruno/Postman/Insomnia are supported).
 - On the popup window, select the link of the corresponding format, and then select the path of the existing file of the corresponding format.
-- Click open to complete the selection and display it on the interface (the collection list on the left side will display the information of the selected API collection).
+- Click open to complete the selection and display it on the API (the collection list on the left side will display the information of the selected API collection).

 ![import-collection](https://github.com/dengnao-tw/Bruno-API-Test-Starter/raw/main/readme_pictures/import-collection.png)

 #### RUN API collection

-- Select the API request set you want to run from the collection list on the left side of the main interface.
+- Select the API request set you want to run from the collection list on the left side of the main API.
-- Select Run on the menu, the Runner tab will be opened on the right side of the interface, it will show some information about the requests in the selected API request collection.
+- Select Run on the menu, the Runner tab will be opened on the right side of the API, it will show some information about the requests in the selected API request collection.
 - Click on the Run Collection button to run it locally (you will see the allowed results on the screen after running).

 #### Export API collection

-- Select the API request set you want to run from the collection list on the left side of the main interface, and right-click to open the menu.
+- Select the API request set you want to run from the collection list on the left side of the main API, and right-click to open the menu.
 - Select Export on the menu, and then select the path of the file you want to export to complete the export (the exported file is also in json format).

 ### API request